DongYuls/DongYuls.github.io/_posts/2018-11-19-custom-tensorflow-utils-tutorial.md

 )
 ```

 In order to generate summaries, you need to run all of these summary nodes, which means they should hold the value of tensor in the graph.
-We offer you a simple method managing them (which you have already initialized above) by using [`tf.summary.merge_all`](https://www.tensorflow.org/api_docs/python/tf/summary/merge_all).
+We offer you a simple method managing them (which you have already initialized above) by using [`tf.summary.merge_all()`](https://www.tensorflow.org/api_docs/python/tf/summary/merge_all).

+Make sure that all summary variables that you added to the summary collections are assigned.

 Args: